yufeizhao/yufeizhao.github.io/a34/index.md

 You are asked to **turn on your video camera** during class (please let me know if there is some reason you might not want to do this, e.g., poor internet connection, inconvenient environment).

 _Non-registered students._
-MIT students not registered in the class are welcome to attend the lectures but not the presentation sessions (see schedule below) and should not turn in homework.
+MIT students not registered in the class are welcome to attend the lectures but not the presentation sessions (see schedule below) and may not turn in homework.

 Seminar participants were selected through the first-year advising selection process, and unfortunately I will not be able to add additional students.